tylersavitsky/tylersavitsky/README.md

 Previously worked in venture capital 🚀 for three years and played professional soccer ⚽ in Europe and the US for a couple of years.

-Passionate about artificial intelligence 🤖 and deploying performant applications at scale ⚡ .
+Passionate about artificial intelligence 🤖, Large Language Models (LLMs), and deploying performant applications at scale ⚡ .

 <!--
 **booleanmagus/booleanmagus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.